Josef Mysliveček: Recordings

+In popular culture

+Mysliveček's life inspired the romanetto Il Divino Boemo (1884) by Czech author Jakub Arbes and the opera Il Divino Boemo (1912) by the blind Czech composer Stanislav Suda.

 A documentary film about the genesis of the 2013 Prague production of Mysliveček's opera L'Olimpiade, produced by Mimesis Film and directed by Petr Václav, was released in 2015 under the title Zpověď zapomenutého (Confession of the Vanished).
 It was a winner of the Trilobit Beroun award of 2016.

 The film Il Boemo (2022), directed by Petr Václav, is a full-length biopic based on incidents from the composer's life.
 It was selected by the Czech Republic as its entry for the Academy Award for Best International Feature Film for the 95th Academy Awards.